 Industry Analysis & Industry Trends

 The Warehouse Clubs and Supercentres industry was able to effectively contend with the economic downturn as consumers made more value purchases offered by industry operators.
-In the five years to 2019, the industry is forecast to continue to exhibit growth, albeit at a slower pace, as some of the industry's largest operators shift focus away from supercentres and toward smaller format department stores.
+In the five years to 2021, the industry is forecast to continue growing, albeit at a slower pace, as some of the industry's largest operators shift focus away from supercentres and toward smaller format department stores.
 Per capita disposable income and consumer confidence will continue to increase as the economy strengthens, providing consumers with more discretionary income for compulsory purchases at warehouse clubs and supercentres... purchase to read more

 Industry Report - Starting a New Business Chapter